 Paula Fredriksen is William Goodwin Aurelio Professor of the Appreciation of Scripture at Boston University.
 She specializes in the social and intellectual history of ancient Christianity, from the late Second Temple period to the fall of the Western Roman Empire.
 In 1999 she received a national Jewish Book Award for Jesus of Nazareth, King of the Jews: A Jewish Life and the Emergence of Christianity.
-Professor Fredriksen is presently working on Augustine and the Jews, to be published in 2006 by Doubleday.
-She recently spoke with Vision publisher David Hulme about the life and times of the apostle Paul.
+Professor Fredriksen has subsequently written Augustine and the Jews, published in 2006 by Doubleday.
+In this interview she speaks with Vision publisher David Hulme about the life and times of the apostle Paul.

 DH Some people have said that Paul wasn’t a Christian because there were no Christians in his time.
 How would you respond to that?

 PF We think of Paul as a Christian because we’re standing on 20 centuries of Christianity’s development.
 But it’s clear from his own letters that he divides the world roughly into two groups: Israel and everyone else.
 Inside those two groups there’s almost a new precipitate, which is the community in Christ.
 But in terms of peoples, it’s Jews and gentiles.
 And his gentiles are able, through Christ, to worship the God of Israel.
 Taking all those things together, I would think that Paul viewed himself as a Jew.

 DH Was he a “convert”?

 PF We habitually think of him as “Paul the convert,” but Paul isn’t converting from Judaism to something else.
 He’s joining a Jewish group within Judaism.
 He’s a Pharisee, and then he becomes a member of this group around Jesus the Messiah.
 But he’s not exiting Judaism because of that.

 DH In the book of Acts we read about Paul meeting people whom Luke refers to as “God-fearers.”
 Where do those people fit in?